sini/nixkraken/docs/src/guides/theming.md

 > [!NOTE]
 >
-> Due to the [mutability nature of GitKraken configuration](../notes/caveats.md#mutability), you can still change themes within GitKraken.
+> Due to the [mutability nature of GitKraken configuration][doc-caveats], you can still change themes within GitKraken.
 NixKraken ensures that your declarative choices persist on rebuild.

 ### Use a NixKraken theme